mattermost/mattermost-developer-documentation/site/content/integrate/apps/_index.md

 ### What's the difference between the apps framework and the plugin framework?

-The App framework provides a few differences from plugins.
+The App framework provides a few differences from plugins, including:

-- We’ve made our interactive elements easier to use and develop.
+- Interactive elements are easier to use and develop.
-- Works on both desktop and mobile clients without any extra code.
+- Compatible with both desktop and mobile clients without any extra code.
-- You host the app code or build for Mattermost and distribute through the Marketplace.

 ### What language should I use to write apps?